Eleanor Gehrig: Sports executive

+Death and legacy

-She was 80 when she died in 1984, never having remarried, and left no survivors, spending her life devoted to her husband and his legacy.
-She donated $100,000 to the Rip Van Winkle Foundation, which in turned formed The Lou Gehrig Society, whose mission is to support research for ALS and the legacy of the Gehrigs.
-She also donated $100,000 to Columbia University, which then established the Eleanor and Lou Gehrig ALS Center on the schools campus.
+Eleanor died on her 80th birthday in 1984, never having remarried, and left no survivors, spending her life devoted to her husband and his legacy.
+She donated $100,000 to the Rip Van Winkle Foundation, which in turn formed The Lou Gehrig Society, whose mission is to support research for ALS and the legacy of the Gehrigs.
+She also donated $100,000 to Columbia University, which then established the Eleanor and Lou Gehrig ALS Center on the school's campus.
 Gehrig donated the remaining memorabilia in her possession to the National Baseball Hall of Fame and Museum.
 In 2003, journalist Sean Kirst published an essay titled "The Ashes of Lou Gehrig" which discusses Eleanor's concern over Gehrig's grave due to vandalism and her wishes to have her ashes mixed with his after her death.

 Portrayal in media

 Eleanor was portrayed by Teresa Wright in the 1942 film The Pride of the Yankees.
-The film was a hit at the box-office and was nominated for eleven Academy Awards.
+The film was a hit at the box office and was nominated for eleven Academy Awards.
 Eleanor served as consultant to the film and was paid $30,000 for her life rights.
 Teresa Wright was nominated for the Academy Award for Best Actress for her performance.

 She has been portrayed on television in a 1943 Lux Radio Theatre production by Virginia Bruce and a 1949 Screen Directors Playhouse production by Lurene Tuttle.

 In 1976, her autobiography was turned into a television film titled A Love Affair: The Eleanor and Lou Gehrig Story, with herself portrayed by Blythe Danner.
 The film was nominated for two Emmy Awards.